aiba/lein-count/README.md

 {:user {:plugins [[aiba/lein-count "1.0.0"]]}}
 ```

-Now you can simply run `lein count` in a project.
+Now you can run `lein count` in a project.
 Example:

 ```bash
 $ cd ~/oss/clojurescript